 He looked down and watched it for a second, racing back towards the earth, then he turned to follow.
 Back down into the clouds, then through, then out into the low night and on towards the bridge.
 He tried to catch up but wasn’t fast enough.
 It got there first.

-The panic faded as he followed it wandering at random through the city, touching things, licking its fingers.
+He followed it, wandering at random through the city, touching things, licking its fingers.
 More than once it stopped for no reason and began to laugh.
-Eventually he gave it up.
+Eventually, the panic fading, he gave it up.
 Anyways he knew where it lived.
 Instead he drifted back to the bridge and settled in to watch the young couple.
 They looked like they were fighting.
 There would be others, he thought.
 This would be fine.